sligocki/sligocki.github.io/_posts/2021-03-05-beeping-busy-beaver.md

 title: Beeping Busy Beaver
 ---

-As a long time [https://en.wikipedia.org/wiki/Busy_beaver](Busy Beaver) aficionado, I was very excited when I heard that Scott Aaronson published a [https://www.scottaaronson.com/blog/?p=4916](Busy Beaver survey) last September.
-There are many exciting ideas and conjectures within it, but the one that has stuck with me the most was his proposed "Beeping Busy Beaver" function BBB(n).
+As a long time [https://en.wikipedia.org/wiki/Busy_beaver](Busy Beaver) aficionado, I was very excited when I heard that Scott Aaronson published a [https://www.scottaaronson.com/blog/?p=4916](Busy Beaver survey) last September.<sup>[1](#f1)</sup> There are many exciting ideas and conjectures within it, but the one that has stuck with me the most was his proposed "Beeping Busy Beaver" function BBB(n).
 Quoting from the paper:

 > One can define a function BB<sub>1</sub>(n), involving Turing machines with oracles for the original BB function, which grows uncomputably quickly even given an oracle for BB.
 Could we compute the first values of BB<sub>1</sub>?
 Alas, this is liable to be uninteresting, just because the details of how a Turing machine queries a BB oracle (by writing n onto an oracle tape, etc.) will involve many kludgy and non-canonical choices, and one might need many states before one saw the effect of those choices.
 >